Threshold Graphs Maximize Homomorphism Densities: Applications of Threshold Maximization

-On the other hand, suppose that $H$ is maximized on the quasi-star.
-Note that the vertices in $H$ mapping to a $0$ vertex form an independent set.
-Hence we have at least $|H| - \alpha(H)$ vertices are mapped to one of the $cn$ dominating vertices.
-By a union bound argument this implies that there are at most $O(c^{n-\alpha(H)} n^{|H|})$ homomorphisms.
-But now note again that for $c$ sufficiently small we have that $C_2 c^{|H|-\alpha(H)} \leq C_1 c^{|H|-\alpha^*(H)}$
+So we must have that the homomorphism density of $H$ is maximized on the quasi-star.
+Note that in any homomorphism from $H$ to the quasi-star, the vertices in $H$ mapping to $0$ vertices in the quasi-star must form an independent set.
+Hence we have at least $|H| - \alpha(H)$ vertices are mapped to one of the at most $cn$ dominating vertices in the quasi-star of edge density $c$.
+By a union bound argument, this implies that there are at most $O_H(c^{n-\alpha(H)} n^{|H|})$ homomorphisms.
+But now note again that for $c$ sufficiently small we have that $C_2 c^{|H|-\alpha(H)} < C_1 c^{|H|-\alpha^*(H)}$, which is a contradiction.

 Thus such a graph $H$ is optimized on neither the quasi-star nor the quasi-clique. \end{proof}